The Ultimate Guide To Microvideos – Use Cases, Tools and Tips For SaaS

 - Shock the user with provocative imagery

-- Loud, percussive, even cinematic music
+- Loud, percussive, and even cinematic music

 One pattern you might note in these examples is that microvideos are normally designed to be emotionally engaging.